ampl/ampl.github.io/docs/source/solvers/options/x-gurobi.md

       node and you want to use the same cluster for the distributed workers.

       You can provide a comma-separated list of machines for added robustness.

+tech:writegraph (writegraph, exportgraph)
+      File to export conversion graph.
+Format: JSON Lines.

+tech:writeprob (writeprob, writemodel, exportfile)
+      Specifies the name of a file where to export the model before solving it.
+This file name can have extension ".lp", ".mps", etc. Default = "" (don't export the model).

 ```